• Pregnancy support

 Early pregnancy — settling in

-The first trimester can feel like a secret you're keeping while your body quietly rewires itself.
-You might be exhausted, nauseous, or both - and wondering if it's supposed to feel this hard.
-It is.
-And it's also temporary.
+The first trimester can feel like a secret you're keeping while your body quietly works to grow new life.
+You might be exhausted, nauseous, excited, nervous, or all of this.
+It can be hard feeling all of this inside and keeping it quiet.

 Right now, your body is doing extraordinary work.
-The best thing you can do is rest when you need to, move gently when you can, and be kind to yourself when neither feels possible.
-This isn't the time to push through or "stay productive."
-It's the time to listen.
+Listen to your body, rest when possible, move gently when you can, and be kind to yourself when neither feels possible.

-If you're struggling with nausea or fatigue, small things can help: ginger tea, eating little and often, getting outside for fresh air even if it's just five minutes.
+If you're struggling with nausea or fatigue, small things can help: eating little and often, getting outside for fresh air even if it's just a few minutes.
 Your body knows what it's doing, even when it doesn't feel like it.

 What might help right now: